 - Install and configure IIS if required by Configuration Manager: Enable this setting to install Windows components required for a distribution point automatically.
-To install it via command line check this post.
+You can manually install IIS Base Components on SCCM Distribution Point.

 - Enable and configure BranchCache for this distribution point: Enable this setting to enable and configure BranchCache.

 - Adjust the download speed to use the unused network bandwidth (Windows LEDBAT): Enable distribution points to use network congestion control.
 Learn how to enable LEDBAT on SCCM SUP and SCCM DP.

 - Enable this distribution point for prestaged content: This setting enables you to add content to the server before you distribute software.
 Because the content files are already in the content library, they don’t transfer over the network when you distribute the software.

 - Enable this distribution point to be used as Microsoft Connected Cache server: Use this option to install a Microsoft Connected Cache server on your distribution point.
 By caching this content on-premises, your clients can benefit from the Delivery Optimization feature, but you can help to protect WAN links.